Acova003/Song-Lyrics/README.md

 # SongLyrics

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/song_lyrics`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the song_lyrics gem!
+In this program, we are displaying a catalogue of top 10 Beatles songs.
+The user then has the choice of which song they would like lyrics for.
+SongLyrics then makes an api request to the open source api service, lyrics.ovh, based on the user's response.

 ## Installation